omarmosid/managed-components-starter-template/README.md

 ### Human Readable Field Name `type` _required_

-`field_id` give it a short description and send to a more detailed reference [Learn more](https://developers.facebook.com/docs/analytics/send_data/events/#standard).
+`field_id` give it a short description and send to a more detailed reference [Find more about how to create your own Managed Component](https://managedcomponents.dev/).

 ## 📝 License